BogdanD02/Wordpress/specification.md

 The problem is to find (output):
 - an assignment of components to VMs, and
-- the type of VM
+- the type of acquired VM

 such that:
 - the structural constraints and